ProjectPGA/Appoinment-System-Frontend-v3/README.md

     ```sh
     yarn preview
     ```
+### <span id="commit-recomendations">🔔Recommendations before open PR or upload a commit</span>
+---
+**When a new PR is opened or a commit is uploaded to an open PR, a pipeline will be run to check for changes, this pipeline includes formatting, stylelint and lint checks.
+If the result of the check is an error, the pipeline will return an error and the code will need to be revised.
+To avoid this, it is recommended to execute the commands to format the code and correct it.
+The commands are explained in the following section** -> **[Formatting the code](#formatting-code)**

 **[Back to top](#table-of-contents)**
 ## <span id="testing">🧪Testing and formatting</span>
 Testing is an important part of our project, so we have prepared simple testing and formatting commands to make our project more coherent.
 ### <span id="formatting-code">🖊️Formatting the code</span>
+---
 **Below is the differents commands to check and format the code**
 1. Run the lint
     * Check lint